John Marshall: Personal life and family

 Marshall met Mary "Polly" Ambler, the youngest daughter of state treasurer Jaquelin Ambler, during the Revolutionary War, and soon began courting her.
 Marshall married Mary (1767–1831) on January 3, 1783, in the home of her cousin, John Ambler.
 They had 10 children; six of whom survived to adulthood.
 Between the births of son Jaquelin Ambler in 1787 and daughter Mary in 1795, Polly Marshall suffered two miscarriages and lost two infants, which affected her health during the rest of her life.
 The Marshalls had six children who survived until adulthood: Thomas (who would eventually serve in the Virginia House of Delegates), Jaquelin, Mary, James, and Edward.

 Marshall loved his Richmond home, built in 1790, and spent as much time there as possible in quiet contentment.
 After his father's death in 1803, Marshall inherited the Oak Hill estate, where he and his family also spent time.
 For approximately three months each year, Marshall lived in Washington during the Court's annual term, boarding with Justice Story during his final years at the Ringgold-Carroll House.
 Marshall also left Virginia for several weeks each year to serve on the circuit court in Raleigh, North Carolina.
 From 1810 to 1813, he also maintained the D. S. Tavern property in Albemarle County, Virginia.

 Marshall was not religious, and although his grandfather was a priest, never formally joined a church.
 He did not believe Jesus was a divine being, and in some of his opinions referred to a deist "Creator of all things."
 He was an active Freemason and served as Grand Master of Masons in Virginia in 1794–1795 of the Most Worshipful Grand Lodge of Ancient, Free, and Accepted Masons of the Commonwealth of Virginia.

-While in Richmond, Marshall attended St. John's Church on Church Hill until 1814 when he led the movement to hire Robert Mills as architect of Monumental Church, which was near his home and rebuilt to commemorate 72 people who died in a theater fire.
-The Marshall family occupied Monumental Church's pew No. 23 and entertained the Marquis de Lafayette there during his visit to Richmond in 1824.